Bantarus/story-weaver-rpg/docs/game_data_structure.md

 -   The `GameData.startSceneId` points to one of these `SceneNode`s.
 -   Each `SceneNode` can have multiple `SceneChoice` objects in its `choices` array.
 -   Each `SceneChoice.nextNodeId` points to the `id` of another `SceneNode` in the same `GameData.scenes` record, creating the branching narrative.
+-   Both `SceneNode` and `SceneChoice` can have an array of `effects` that modify player state (inventory, status).
+-   `SceneChoice` can have an `alignmentEffect` that modifies the player's moral alignment.